gabrielberthier/node-webpack/README.md

 ## How to use

+Firstly, I strongly recommend yarn for downloading and managing dependencies, since it is what I used while writing this repository.

+Simply `yarn install` this.

-The easiest way is by including a script section as below: and add a script to your package.json like this:
+The easiest way to run the package bundler is by including a script section like below into your package.json:

 ```json
 {